masoodtariq/Interesting/READme.md

 lines on CLI for the confirmation of the copying.In linux we use -r to for recursive just after the command.
 Parameters are used in powershell to add extra features to the command and flags are used in linux to  add extra functionalities.parameters use single - and flags uses double dashes --. ls -Force is used to see all files incuding hidden in power shell.
+The field in IT that ensures reliable computer systems in a multiuser environment is call system administration.
+IT infrastructure includes hardware,software,networks.
+Serveres are machines or softwares that provides services to other machines or services.
+There are three types of hardware serverves e.g Tower server which are least space efficient and used for basic level performance.
+Rack servers uses horizontal racks and blade servers are most space efficient and uses vertical racks.
+The hardware process includes procumentaion which means buying systems hardware, deployment means installing softwares and creating user accounts, maintainance means adding updating the softwares and troubleshooting the issue. and finally retirement means what to after the hardware is no more usable.